— There’s no library.

 “Then it can’t be helped.
 We’ll see how cooperative you are after some pain.”
 One of the hooded men evokes his magical power after speaking like a clichéd thug.
 At the same time, he holds out his arm length, cane.

 Liliana, against the violence directed towards her, is neither frightened nor surprised.
-She instead narrows her eyes while asking, “I am one of the 12 Sages, you do understand, correct?”
+She instead narrows her eyes while asking, “I am one of the Elite 12, you do understand, correct?”

 “Ha?
 You mean the Empire’s Human Weapon?
 Don’t be stupid, you brat!
 That’s obviously just an exaggeration!”